Opinion | The birth of the benevolent turkey — a new Thanksgiving tradition

 while letting a White man

-literally get away with murder.
+get away with killing two people.

 Man-o-man.